Last Updated: April 27th, 2022 by Kristen Douglas

 The Upper Deck Seats are Really Up There – via Flickr user arctic_whirlwind

+Going to a Major League Baseball game can get pretty pricey for baseball fans even before you get in the park.
 In 2006 the Rays did a pretty drastic overhaul to make the place more baseball friendly.
-The Trop is a fairly cool park and it definitely agreeable with many budgets.
+The Trop is a fairly cool park and it’s definitely agreeable with many budgets.
 Shall we delve?

 The Trop is Famous for Its Roof and Catwalks – via Flickr of CityofStPete

 There is literally one public transportation option to get to the park.
 You can park or walk to any of the shuttle stops, and take that to the park.
 Or you can drive.
 Shuttle or drive.

 There is a free shuttle to all home Tampa Bay Rays games.
 It runs a circular route around St. Petersburg, starting 90 minutes before the game and continuing until an hour after the game ends.
 You can drive into the shuttle and park in their garage by entering from 1st Avenue South between 1st and 2nd Streets.